justin-anderson-dev/gramstamatic/README.md

 ## Description

 This implementation began as the output from a TailwindCSS tutorial that I adapted and expanded.
+Right now it includes working login and signup functions, as well as the ability to follow other accounts, like photos, and comment on photos.

+See [Roadmap](#Roadmap) below for planned upgrades.

 ## Getting Started